POETSII/tinsel/doc/Architecture.md

 ## 5. Tinsel HostLink

-HostLink is the mechanism by tinsel cores running on FPGA communicate with a host PC.
+HostLink is the mechanism by which tinsel cores running on FPGA communicate with a host PC.
 Using HostLink, programs compiled on the PC can be written into the instruction memories of the tinsel cores, memory can be initialised, and program outputs can be sent to the PC